 Gyre or Oscillating Flow

-Gyrating flow is a back and forth motion, usually created by a small surge that will bounce off the opposite wall of the aquarium, and then be pushed back again.
-This type of flow will create large amounts of force in back and forth motions and will help create a fair amount of movement in the tank, and aid in less dead spots and better nutrient transport.
-This type of flow is much better than constant flow sources like that from powerheads.
-This oscillating flow is usually created with a gyre or oscillating powerhead.
-Though there may be other ways, the gyre will be the best source of this flow.
+Gyre flow is a back and forth motion, usually created by a small surge that will bounce off the opposite wall of the aquarium, and then be pushed back again.
+This type of flow will create large amounts of force in back and forth motions.
+This motion creates a lot of movement in the tank, and helps reduce dead spots.

 Though not as random or strong as the Vortech, turbulent flow can be created a few other ways.
 One way to create turbulent flow is by cycling powerheads on and off frequently and with "random" or different on-off times throughout the day.
+Letting the pumps be on at the same times and some seemingly random combinations of which pumps are on or off throughout the day.
 Another option is combining multiple oscillating flows, at different rates.
-The combination of both of these would lead to even more turbulence and random flow.
-However, by the time you purchase the equipment and put in this amount of work, you would likely be better off to purchase the higher end wavemakers.
+The combination of both of these would lead to even more turbulence and randomized flow.
+However, by the time you purchase the equipment and put in this amount of work, you would likely be better off to purchase the nicer wavemakers.

 Determining the Best Flow for your Reef Aquarium